ibm-cloud-docs/account/account_faq.md

 ## Are there other ways to get help with linking my account?
 {: #al_morehelp}

-  1. See the [Steps to Link your IaaS and PaaS Accounts blog](https://www.ibm.com/blogs/bluemix/2018/03/follow-steps-link-iaas-paas-accounts/) for helpful information.
+  1. For more information, see [Steps to Link your IaaS and PaaS Accounts blog](https://www.ibm.com/blogs/bluemix/2018/03/follow-steps-link-iaas-paas-accounts/).
   2. From the {{site.data.keyword.BluSoftlayer_full}} infrastructure customer portal, open a **Sales Live Chat** to ask account questions.
   3. Open a ticket from the {{site.data.keyword.BluSoftlayer_full}} infrastructure customer portal.
 Select **Support** > **Add Ticket** and then, in the **Subject** field, select **Accounting Request** to route your account question to the correct support team.

-If you are the account master, see [Working with users](https://console.bluemix.net/docs/iam/iamusermanage.html#iamusermanage) for more information about managing users.
+If you're the account master, for more information about managing users, see [Working with users](https://console.bluemix.net/docs/iam/iamusermanage.html#iamusermanage).

-## How do I link my account if I have multiple accounts?
+## How do I link my account if I have several accounts?
 {: #al_multacct}

-If you have multiple SoftLayer accounts, you must link the accounts that have a matching {{site.data.keyword.Bluemix_notm}} platform account, and an accompanying IBMid.
+If you have several SoftLayer accounts, you must link the accounts that have a matching {{site.data.keyword.Bluemix_notm}} platform account, and an accompanying IBMid.

-If you do not have a matching {{site.data.keyword.Bluemix_notm}} platform account, and an accompanying IBMid account, a new SoftLayer account can be created to link the accounts.
+If you don't have a matching {{site.data.keyword.Bluemix_notm}} platform account, and an accompanying IBMid account, a new SoftLayer account can be created to link the accounts.

 ## Are there incentives for linking my accounts?
 {: #al_incent}